DavidColds/geazy1/README.md

 # Content
 The about me section was taken from Wikipedia first article (https://en.wikipedia.org/wiki/G-Eazy).

 # Media
 The audio and video filers were taken from Youtube and Spotify.

+# Pictures
+The background pictures were taken from https://wallpapercave.com/g-eazy-wallpapers.

 #Acknowledgements